HypoVereinsbank: Cultural commitment

 HypoVereinsbank is a member of the Association of Arts and Culture of the German Economy at the Federation of German Industries, and is both initiator and promoter of numerous cultural projects and institutions.
 Its cultural commitment extends from the work of the Hypo Cultural Foundation, with the Kunsthalle in Munich, right through to the sponsorship of music festivals and international competitions (e.g. Bayreuther Festspiele, Rheingau Musik Festival, Bachfest Leipzig, Richard-Strauss-Festival and the singing competition Competizione dell'Opera).
 For more than 30 years, the bank has been supporting young artists with its own cultural promotion programme, Jugend kulturell.
 This includes a series of events throughout Germany, exhibitions in the various genres of the Fine Arts and an annual competition for the Jugend kulturell Award.

 Furthermore, HVB hosts the UniCredit Festival Night in Munich's city centre.
 The annual kick-off event of the Munich Opera Festival presents performances from the world of opera, concert, dance, songs and literature.
 The UniCredit Festival Night is organised in cooperation with the Bavarian State Opera.
 The HypoVereinsbank Art Collection also plays an important role in the bank's promotion of culture.
 At present, it comprises over 20,000 artworks, ranging from antiquity right down to the present day, which are distributed among 600 branch offices around the world.
 The Collection focuses on older masterpieces (e.g. Leandro Bassano and François Boucher); classical, modern and contemporary art (e.g. Kurt Schwitters, Georg Baselitz and Gerhard Richter), light art (e.g. Dan Flavin) and photography (e.g. Henri Cartier-Bresson).

-Criticism
+Controversy

-Gustl Mollath – a miscarriage of justice
+Gustl Mollath case

 In the context of the judicial scandal involving Gustl Mollath, UniCredit is named as the legal successor of HypoVereinsbank, which failed to forward an internal audit report on customers' capital transfer to Switzerland to the public prosecutor.